bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 ```

 Performance-wise, this is faster than using the vectorized UDFs though it's
-still not as fast as the pure-SQL approach:
+still not as fast as the pure-SQL approach.

 If you've got an Nvidia GPU plus all the relevant drivers and libraries
 installed, Numba also let's you use CUDA quite easily by just changing the